What is CUT&RUN?

 Our CUT&RUN and Library Prep kits deliver a streamlined solution for CUT&RUN experiments.

-- The CUTANA CUT&RUN kit includes everything you to go from cells to DNA, including an extensive manual and key experimental controls
+- The CUTANA CUT&RUN kit includes everything you need to go from cells to DNA, including an extensive manual and key experimental controls

 - CUTANA CUT&RUN Library Prep kit harness the power of NEBNext® reagents and are specifically optimized for CUT&RUN experiments